-Cheques and cash payments must not be used for goods/services.
+Cheques and cash payments must not be used for goods/services; specific exceptions which support curriculum delivery must be approved on a case by case basis by the DCAT COO in advance.

 7.4.
 Administration

 BACS is the preferred method of payment in all cases, cheques should only be used in exceptional circumstances.